 Debbie Henry has a BS in Elementary Education and is certified by the State of Massachusetts as a Director II.
 She has wide experience in Early Childhood and has worn many hats within the childcare environment, including supervising, classroom management and administration.
 Debbie is very community-oriented and has served 6 years on the Town of Ipswich School Committee, as well as serving on the Board of Directors of Senior Care, Inc., based in Gloucester, MA.

 Heidi Kaufman has a BA in Psychology, MSW in Management of Children and Family Programs and CAGS in multicultural issues in early childhood settings.
-In addition to being the Director of Educational Programs in MetroWest YMCA, where she oversees the early childhood and out-of-school time programs, Heidi also has EEC DII certification and has been supporting young children, their families and early childhood educators for about 20 years.
-Heidi lives in Ashland, MA with her husband, daughter and son.
+In addition to being the Executive Director of Education at MetroWest YMCA, where she oversees the early childhood and out-of-school time programs, Heidi also has EEC DII certification and has been supporting young children, their families and early childhood educators for 30 years.
+Heidi lives in Ashland, MA with her family.

 Kelli Learned has an M.A.
 Ed in School Counseling Psychology.
 Her work experience includes teaching, tutoring and counseling students from middle school through college.
 Kelli also has experience in childcare for infants and preschool-aged children and currently volunteers in the local preschool and elementary school, supporting students in the classroom, as well as library research.